-(JollofNews)—Last month as part of the Gambia’s Golden Jubilee celebrations, President Yahya Jammeh said in an interview with the state television, GRTS, that he is granting an amnesty to some his critics and opponents in the Diaspora.
+(JollofNews)—Last month as part of the Gambia’s Golden Jubilee celebrations, President Yahya Jammeh said in an interview with the state television, GRTS, that he is granting an amnesty to some of his critics and opponents in the Diaspora.

 Looking like the Roman god, Zeus, who chained Prometheus to a rock where an eagle ate his liver every day after he stole fire and gave it to human, Jammeh was neither sincere nor reconciliatory in the interview.
-He spoke and behaved like a bully who after punching and kicking his victim to ground, wants his victims to apologise to him and continue to live in fear.
+He spoke and behaved like a bully who after punching and kicking his victim to the ground, wants his victim to apologise to him and continue to live in fear.

 “I swear to God, I have forgiven them,” he said.
 “They are free to come back to this country.
 However, I will not forgive for obvious reasons some of them, and they know themselves.
 But the rest are free to come home.
 Those who personalised everything, I will not let them to come back.
 If they come, they are going to jail.
 Those I am not forgiving are less than ten.”

 Soon after the interview was broadcast in the Gambia, some friends started pleading with me to stop criticising ‘Oga or Chairman’ as he is fondly called in the Jola community to enable my safe return to the Gambia.
 Some even suggested that I quit journalism, a profession I love and have been practising for nearly 15 long years now.